UAE offers condolences to Zvi Kogan's family, thanks Turkey for help in arresting 3 suspects

 People carry the coffin of Israeli rabbi, Zvi Kogan.
 Photo: Reuters

-The UAE expressed its condolences to the family of Zvi Kogan who was murdered while residing in the Emirates.
-Three Uzbek nationals have been arrested as suspects in the murder of the Israeli-Moldovan citizen.
+The UAE expressed its condolences to the family of Zvi Kogan, who was murdered while residing in the country.
+On Tuesday, the UAE also thanked Turkey for cooperating with the arrest of suspects in the killing of the Israeli-Moldovan rabbi.

+On Monday, the authorities released the names and shared images of the three Uzbek suspects who were arrested in connection with the murder of Kogan.

-The authorities stressed the UAE's commitment to tolerance and the values of peaceful coexistence between different religions and cultures and to do everything possible to preserve the security of the country's society and provide the best means of safety for its members.
+The Ministry reaffirmed the UAE's unwavering commitment to upholding the principles of tolerance and peaceful coexistence among diverse religions and cultures, and to safeguarding the security of the UAE’s society and ensuring the highest standards of safety for all.

+Kogan, who was living in Abu Dhabi with his wife, was laid to rest in Kfar Habad, Israel on Monday.
+The Moldovan resident Zvi Kogan holds dual Israeli citizenship in addition to the official nationality registered in the formal residency documents in the UAE.

+He was reported missing by his family last week.
+After an extensive search and investigation, authorities found his body, and three suspects were arrested.